mrgk21/zoomAssignment/README.md

 -   Ran into `Invalid grant type` error while making `/oauth/token` POST request to the server for the access token.
 I followed the _user authentication_ part in the docs.
 Could not find a solution on the forums either.
 This seemed to be a refresh token error according to most posts.
 -   Explored other Apps such as JWT and OAuth for possible solutions for generating an access token with meeting SDK.
 Ran into the same problem with the OAuth App.
 -   JWT App worked with zoom API for generating my zoom account ZAK.
 The generated ZAK could not be used for starting meetings, giving the error `not support to start meeting via tokens`.
 The JWT code is in `jwt-auth` branch

+## Project Status

+Zoom SDK cant be used without oauth, so halted